MobiFlight/kicad-sim-panel-components/CONTRIBUTING.md

 ## Symbol Naming Strategy

-If the component has an LCSC part number available, include a field in the symbol that uses the Name `LCSC Part #` and indicate corresponding part number in the corresponding value.
+If the component has an LCSC part number available, include a field in the symbol that uses the Name `LCSC Part #` and indicate the part number in the corresponding value.

 ### Fully Specified Symbols